I. Purpose

 XI.
 Final Statement

-Power does not need to be evil to be dangerous.
+Power does not need to be evil to become dangerous.